Rotvoll

 Rotvoll is a neighbourhood in the city of Trondheim in Trøndelag county, Norway.
-It is located in the borough of Charlottenlund.
-It is located next to the Trondheim fjord between Leangen to the west and Grillstad to the east.
+It is located in the borough of Østbyen in Trondheim Municipality.
+It is located next to the Trondheimsfjord between Leangen to the west and Grillstad to the east.

 The area is known for its rich bird life and has several times been proposed for protection.
-When a Statoil research and development facility was built there in the 1991, it resulted in civil disobedience at the climax of the Rotvoll controversy.
+When a Statoil research and development facility was built there in the 1991, a months-long protest and civil disobedience ensued.

 The area has some suburban housing and is otherwise dominated by the Statoil research facility and Sør-Trøndelag University College campus for teacher training and Norwegian Sign Language interpreters.
 Rotvoll is served by city buses and by Rotvoll Station on Trønderbanen, the commuter train in Trøndelag.
 There are also several conjoint Anthroposophical projects: